FlavF/MyBookV1/readme.md

 - to use tsc

-open a new terminal and write down : tsc -w
+open a new terminal and write down : tsc -w or npm run tsc

 - Database :
 $ npm i mongodb